Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 **PaaS** (platform as a service)

+Provides a platform for delivering software including:
+* packaging and distribution of software,
+* reliable, zero-downtime rollout of software versions
+* Healing, auto-scaling, load balancing

 **EXAMPLES:** Kubernetes with support from AWS

   **CaaS** (containers as a service) - cloud-based service for managing a container-based PaaS. **EXAMPLES:** AWS Elastic Container Service, Google Container Engine, Azure Container Service